open/close all folders

 - Possibly a Deconstruction - when he's not mysteriously appearing to save his brother, he's sitting in isolation hoping he doesn't die.

-- Cain and Abel: The Cain to Geki's Abel.
+- Cain and Abel: The Cain to Geki's Abel, at first.

 - Cool Big Bro: To a degree after his Heel–Face Turn.